madwind/flexget_qbittorrent_mod/README.md

 |qbittorrent_uploaded | integer | Amount of data uploaded
 |qbittorrent_uploaded_session | integer | Amount of data uploaded this session
 |qbittorrent_upspeed | integer | Torrent upload speed (bytes/s)

+### qbittorrent_state 可能返回的值:

+|Value|Description
+-|-
+|error|Some error occurred, applies to paused torrents
+|missingFiles|Torrent data files is missing
+|uploading|Torrent is being seeded and data is being transferred
+|pausedUP|Torrent is paused and has finished downloading
+|queuedUP|Queuing is enabled and torrent is queued for upload
+|stalledUP|Torrent is being seeded, but no connection were made
+|checkingUP|Torrent has finished downloading and is being checked
+|forcedUP|Torrent is forced to uploading and ignore queue limit
+|allocating|Torrent is allocating disk space for download
+|downloading|Torrent is being downloaded and data is being transferred
+|metaDL|Torrent has just started downloading and is fetching metadata
+|pausedDL|Torrent is paused and has NOT finished downloading
+|queuedDL|Queuing is enabled and torrent is queued for download
+|stalledDL|Torrent is being downloaded, but no connection were made
+|checkingDL|Same as checkingUP, but torrent has NOT finished downloading
+|forceDL|Torrent is forced to downloading to ignore queue limit
+|checkingResumeData|Checking resume data on qBt startup
+|moving|Torrent is moving to another location
+|unknown|Unknown status